MOUNT VERNON Invitational and NIETOC TOC Qualifier

 5) For events that allow for prep time: Prep time begins within 5 seconds of the end of the previous speech.
 There is no stopping prep because your tech malfunctioned, or because you need to swap thumb drive evidence.
 Prep ends when you start speaking.

-6) If you offer a roadmap, follow it.
+7) If you offer a roadmap, follow it.

-7) After the round: Gather your things quietly and leave so the tournament can run on time.
+8) After the round: Gather your things quietly and leave so the tournament can run on time.
 I do not shake hands (it's a germs thing).
 Do not comment on the round after it's over.

 Congressional Debate:

-2) As a Parli, I am looking for these things in order descending order of importance: Decorum, Participation, Appropriate Use of Procedures, Good Analysis, and Solid Speaking Skills.
+2) As a Parli, I am looking for these things in order descending order of importance: Decorum, Participation, Appropriate Use of Procedures, Advancement of Debate, Good Analysis, and Solid Speaking Skills.
 You scorers are judging your speeches.
 I can't focus on the procedures and listen to every aspect of your speech or the flow of debate.

 3) Conversely, as a scorer, I am going to actually flow the debate in round, tracking the arguments Pro and Opp and looking for you to advance the debate, not merely rehash what others have said.
 After the argumentation, I look to style and speech quality as a secondary voter.